sirrice/sirrice.github.io/_includes/applying.md

 <span class="applyheading">
   We are hiring!
-Click below (don't email me)
+See Below.
 </span>